DeionLaw/osticket-prereqs/README.md

 </p>
 <br />

+---

 ![Screenshot 2025-02-03 102725](https://github.com/user-attachments/assets/27da3bbb-91fa-4035-bf23-f48f1a140949)
 <p>
 Once again in the files/folder provided, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) and the Rewrite Module (rewrite_amd64_en-US.msi).
 The files are highlited above, simply follow the prompts that are given.
 </p>
 <br />

+---

 ![Screenshot 2025-02-03 105006](https://github.com/user-attachments/assets/9e978742-2aee-48fc-98a7-a972d0bb8039)
 ![image](https://github.com/user-attachments/assets/d98730a1-a8c4-4a2f-85d1-769c6bec2572)
 <p>
-  Next we will create a folder on the root of the C drive and extract the files from the php-7.3.8-nts-Win32-VC15-x86 zip file to this location.
+  Next we will create a folder on the root of the C drive called 'PHP' and extract the files from the php-7.3.8-nts-Win32-VC15-x86 zip file to this location.
 This is shown in the first multiwindow screenshot above.
 After you should be left with what is shown in the second screenshot.
 </p>

+---

 ![Screenshot 2025-02-03 105714](https://github.com/user-attachments/assets/90fde048-26f2-4575-8510-de5332a29d0c)
 <p>
   Next we will install (VC_redist.x86) and then (mysql-5.5.62-win32).
 The 2 files are shown in the screenshot above.
 When given the options on the mysql install, choose typical setup, launch the configuration wizard after and when prompted to set the security settings set your own root password, do NOT forget this password.
 </p>

+---

 ![Screenshot 2025-02-03 113847](https://github.com/user-attachments/assets/a239bf53-214b-4dab-b2ed-2b0248b0f848)
 <p>